Rotation sets and axes in the fine curve graph for torus homeomorphisms: Axes and rotation sets

 \subsection{Metric characterization of fixed points of loxodromic}

-The following statement contains Corollary~\ref{cor:fixed-point-charac} from the introduction. \begin{proposition} Let $f,g$ be two elements of $\mathrm{Homeo}_0(T^2)$ acting loxodromically on the fine curve graph.
+The following statement contains Corollary~\ref{cor:fixed-point-charac} from the introduction (when applied to $f^{-1}$). \begin{proposition} Let $f,g$ be two elements of $\mathrm{Homeo}_0(T^2)$ acting loxodromically on the fine curve graph.
 Then the following are equivalent. \begin{enumerate} \item $\xi^+(f) = \xi^+(g)$, \item There exists a sequence $(m_n)$ tending to $+\infty$, such that the sequence

 is bounded in $\mathrm{Homeo}_0(T^2)$, \item There exist sequences $(n_i), (m_i)$ tending to $+\infty$, such that the sequence

 is bounded in $\mathrm{Homeo}_0(T^2)$. \end{enumerate} \end{proposition} Note that the formulation of the logical equivalence between (2) and (3) does not involve the fine curve graph, but we are not aware of any argument that does not go through property (1).